How should I prepare?

 Who can help me with my resume?

-Attend one of the many Resume Writing workshops hosted by the Department of Economics throughout the semester.
-For the schedule of workshops call 605-688-4844 or email Kayte Haggerty
+Attend one of the many Resume Writing workshops hosted by the Ness School of Management and Economics throughout the semester.
+For the schedule of workshops call 605-688-4844 or email Kayte Haggerty.

 The Office of Career Development offers assistance to current students with developing and updating their resume.
 They offer many additional tools and resources for job search strategies and connecting with employers.
 Contact the Office of Career Development at 605-688-4425 for more information.